gsarjeant/tkr/README.md

 The [docker](./docker) directory contains docker-compose.yml files and web server configs for some different server configurations.
 For simplicity, these do not use SSL.

 To run tkr locally on your machine, copy the docker-compose file you're interested in to `tkr/` and run `docker compose up`.

+## Accessibility Note

+The "Strict Accessibility" setting (enabled by default) addes `tabindex="0"` to all `<a>` tags to force them to get tab focus.
+This isn't strictly best practice.
+The `<a>` tag should get tab focus by default.
+But I've learned that some browsers (at least Safari and Vivaldi) disable this in their default configurations, making accessibility an opt-in feature.

+If you'd like to revert to the standard behavior, toggle this setting off.
+But know that people who navigate by keyboard may have to reconfigure their browser settings in order to select hyperlinks.

 ## Storage